Find Trade Colleges

 Out of the 11 schools in Alabama that were part of this year’s ranking, Ingram State Technical College landed the # 4 spot on the list.
 Located in the large suburb of Deatsville, ISTC is a public college with a small student population.

-Full Construction Trades at Ingram State Technical College Report
+Read full report on Construction Trades at Ingram State Technical College

-Lawson State Community College - Birmingham Campus did quite well in this year’s ranking of the most popular places for construction trades students to get a basic certificate.
-It came in at #6 on the list.
-LSCC - Birmingham Campus is a small public school located in the medium-sized city of Birmingham.
+With a ranking of #6, Lawson State Community College - Birmingham Campus did quite well on this year’s most popular schools for construction trades students working on their basic certificate.
+LSCC - Birmingham Campus is a small public school located in the midsize city of Birmingham.

 About 8% of the students majoring in construction trades at the school are women while 92% are male.

-Full Construction Trades at Lawson State Community College - Birmingham Campus Report
+Full Construction Trades at Wallace Community College, Selma Report

 Full Construction Trades at Wallace Community College, Dothan Report